Read about the advantages and disadvantages of engineered wood flooring in this comprehensive article.Written by: Yarl Christie

 Engineered wood flooring is one of the best types of flooring you can invest in for the home.
 While it does come with some disadvantages, the benefits often outweigh them.
 Consider the pros and cons listed above to help you decide if engineered flooring is right for you.

-At Stories Flooring, we only sell the premium engineered wood floors from leading manufacturers.
+At Stories Flooring, we sell premium engineered wood floors from leading manufacturers.
 While there are some disadvantages to this type of flooring, it offers far more benefits.
-If you are looking for a new floor, browse our extensive range of engineered flooring here.